gitpancake/eden.mint.app/AUCTION_README.md

 ## 🎨 How Rolling Auctions Work

-1. **Continuous Auctions**: New auctions start immediately after the previous one ends
+1. **Fixed Duration**: All auctions run for exactly 15 minutes from start time
-2. **Timer Activation**: The 5-minute countdown begins when the first bid is placed
+2. **Automatic Settlement**: Auctions automatically settle when expired, starting new ones
 3. **Automatic Refunds**: Previous bidders are automatically refunded when outbid
-4. **Winner Claims**: Winners must claim their NFT to mint it and trigger the next auction
+4. **Winner Claims**: Winners can claim their NFT at any time after auction ends
-5. **Expiration Handling**: Auctions with no bids can be expired after the block cycle
+5. **Seamless Transitions**: New auctions begin automatically after previous ones settle

 ## 🔧 Key Components